Ariel Winter Moves In With Boyfriend Levi Meaden: What The ‘Modern Family’ Star’s Next Mansion Would Look Like

 According to TMZ, the Sofia the First voice actress and her 29-year-old beau went house hunting in Sherwood Oaks on Wednesday.
 Ariel and Levi went to check out this particular place, a 4,668 sq. ft home with five bedrooms and six bathrooms, the reported added.
 It was also said that this place has a spa, pool, an outdoor fireplace and a built-in barbecue, which should be a great place to welcome the couple’s friends.

-Mail Online added that Winter’s potential house also has a baby grand piano, boutique style closets, Toto Neorest toilet, a steam shower and standalone tub.
+Mail Online added that Winter’s potential house also has a baby grand piano, boutique style closets, Toto Neorest toilet, a steam shower and stand alone tub.
 This mansion reportedly cost $2.15 million and has a stylish kitchen.

 This week, Winter praised her boyfriend’s cooking skills on live TV as he does most of the cooking.